 The statute was designed to assure the integrity of the judicial process.
-The State Attorney’s Office has argued that the statute is essential to the integrity of the judicial process that the court’s orders, especially including a bond condition, be obeyed and enforced.
+The State Attorney’s Office has argued that the statute is essential to:

 - State v.
 Parker, 843 So.
 2d 871 (Fla.
 2003)(allows the State to move to revoke bond pursuant to 903.0471); and